 What’s Your Style?

 A wedding band – no matter the design or type of metal, needs to suit its owner’s personal style.
 A simple and modern bride will pick a wedding band that is just that: simple and modern.
-A bride who likes to go against the norm and make her other rules may prefer a wedding band with colorful gemstones, or maybe even black diamonds.
+Brides who likes to go against the norm and make their other rules may prefer gemstone wedding bands, or maybe even black diamonds.
 Maybe she wants one with multiple bands even, or a metal different from her engagement ring.
 And don’t forget the “fancy bride,” who may want something more opulent than plain yellow or white gold to mark the occasion.

 Maybe she even wants two bands!
 Brides.com recently profiled a newlywed couple and the bride paired her custom engagement ring with two bands–one platinum, one gold.
 She told the publication, “The mixed metal represents the uniqueness of each of us.”